rsvp/chess/README.md

 * A combination seeks to refute false values which leads to an unexpected reassessment.
 * A defeatist attitude inevitably leads to disaster.
 * A defense is skillful if your opponent does not know what to attack.
+* A draw can be obtained by three-fold repetition, but also by one-bad move.
 * A draw can be obtained not only by repeating moves, but also by one weak move.
 * A draw in theory just means equal in battle, so fight on!
 * A gambit opening brings reputation of being a dashing player at the cost of losing.
 * A good plan incorporates many little plans.
 * A good player creates his own luck.
 * A good sacrifice may not be necessarily sound but should leave your opponent dazed and confused.
+* A great chess player is not a great man, for he leaves the world as he found it.
 * A great chess player usually has a very good memory.
 * A knight and queen complement each other, and often are superior to a bishop and queen.
 * A knight entrenched in enemy territory is worth a rook.